Rachid Ghezzal

-Rachid Ghezzal (رَشِيد غَزَال; born 9 May 1992) is a professional footballer who plays as a winger for Süper Lig club Beşiktaş and the Algeria national team.
+Rachid Ghezzal (رَشِيد غَزَال; born 9 May 1992) is an Algerian professional footballer who plays as a winger for Ligue 1 club Lyon.
+Born in France, he represents the Algeria national football team.

 He began his career at Lyon, where he made his debut in October 2012.
 He played 119 games and scored 13 goals for them across all competitions.
 In August 2017, he moved to Monaco on a free transfer.
+After a season at Monaco, he was sold to Leicester as a replacement for Riyad Mahrez.
+Ghezzal failed to nail down a first-team spot at Leicester in his first season, leading him to go on loan to Fiorentina in his second season and Besiktas in his third.
+He signed permanently for Besiktas in 2021.
+In December 2023, he was excluded from the first-team at Besiktas.

-Born in France, Ghezzal represented France at under-20 level.
-He made his senior debut for his ancestral Algeria in 2015 and was part of their squad at the 2017 Africa Cup of Nations.
+Ghezzal represented France at under-20 level.
+He made his senior debut for Algeria in 2015 and was part of their squad at the 2017 Africa Cup of Nations.

 Club career

 Lyon

 Born in Décines-Charpieu, Metropolitan Lyon, in July 2010 Ghezzal signed a five-year élite contract with Lyon.
 After featuring with the club's reserve team in the Championnat de France Amateur for two consecutive seasons, ahead of the 2012–13 season, he was promoted to the senior team by manager Rémi Garde and assigned the number 31 shirt.
 Ghezzal made his senior team debut on 4 October 2012 in a UEFA Europa League group stage away match against Israeli club Ironi Kiryat Shmona; he started the match as Lyon won the contest 4–3.

 In the 2013–14 season, Ghezzal suffered a back injury for the first six months of Lyon's campaign, which saw him out of action until 10 January 2014, missing 32 of Lyon's games in the process.
 He then returned to the squad but did not make any appearances for Lyon for the rest of the season; either being not named in match day squads or being named on the bench.
 Since January 2016, he had been playing regularly.
 He finished the 2015–16 season with 8 goals and 8 assists in 29 Ligue 1 matches.
 In June 2017, Lyon announced that Ghezzal's contract would not be renewed.